 It is not just about seeing muscle growth.
-Without the needed intake of protein, a woman may be unwittingly causing needless damage to the body while exercising regularly.
-A steady source of protein like casein makes sure that everything remains on the level.
+Without the needed protein intake, a woman may be unwittingly causing needless damage to the body while exercising regularly.
+A steady source of slow-release protein like casein makes sure that everything remains on the level.
 Of course, casein works for those women who have weight loss for a fitness goal.
-Although deciding which product on the market is the best casein protein for women may be subjective.
+However, deciding which product on the market is the best casein protein for women may be subjective.
 Its effectiveness is just about guaranteed.

 Casein protein for weight loss

 So, you might be asking yourself just how does casein protein aid in weight loss.
 The answer is quite simple.
-In the form of protein powder, casein delivers very low amounts of calories as a source of nutrition.
+In protein powder, casein delivers very low amounts of calories as a source of nutrition.
 Fewer calories in the body translate to weight loss.

 The best casein protein for weight loss has the least calories in theory.
 Certainly, any protein powder can make this claim and deliver results.
-But in the case of casein protein, the sheer thickness of the supplement makes it better for losing weight.
+But in the case of casein protein, the supplement's sheer thickness makes it better for losing weight.

-It lasts longer in the body, so you can experience less hunger throughout the day.
+It lasts longer in the body so that you can experience less hunger throughout the day.
 Less hunger means more control over eating habits and sticking to diets.
 The best casein protein for weight loss helps you stick to your diet.

 Should I take casein protein before bed?

-For the best results, the smartest time to make yourself a shake, of casein is right before going to bed.
-While we sleep, the body does most of its repair and growth.
-Since casein can take up to 7 hours to fully be absorbed into the body, taking it before bed just makes sense.
+For the best results, the smartest time to make yourself a casein protein shake is right before going to bed.
+While we sleep, the body does most of its repair and growth; since casein can take up to 7 hours to fully be absorbed into the body, taking it before bed makes sense.

-But, that doesn’t mean bedtime is the only time you should supplement the protein in your diet.
-There are plenty of times and occasions throughout the day when you can snack on an appropriate amount of casein.
+That doesn’t mean bedtime is the only time you should supplement the protein in your diet.
+There are plenty of times and occasions when you can snack on an appropriate amount of casein throughout the day.
 For example, you can enjoy serving a few hours before working out.